 Our goal is to automatically produce a mask to extract the foreground object from the image.
 There are two main challenges in doing this:

-- Automatically detecting the foreground subject
+- She is automatically detecting the foreground subject.

 - Predicting an accurate mask for realistic composition

 We can see that image segmentation did the job perfectly here.
-However, in more complex cases, such as those with delicate hairs, image segmentation will not do the trick as seen below.
+However, in more complex cases, such as those with delicate hairs, image segmentation will not do the trick, as seen below.
 Even though the mask covers the hair pixels, something is not right in the extraction.
-This is because part of the subject, particularly her hair, is semi-transparent at certain places and interacts with the lighting and color of the background to produce the soft-tone we see in the original image.
+This is because part of the subject, particularly her hair, is semi-transparent at certain places and interacts with the lighting and color of the background to produce the soft tone we see in the original image.

-The created masks must have a high level of accuracy as compositions created from background removal are often used for ecommerce or media purposes where humans would be seeing them.
-Lets talk about three factors that impact the realism of compositions:
+The created masks must have a high level of accuracy as compositions created from background removal are often used for eCommerce or media purposes where humans would be seeing them.
+Let's talk about three factors that impact the realism of compositions:

 - Color decontamination